openhive-network/wax-doc/src/interfaces/transaction/working-with-transaction/pushing-simple-operation.md

 However it is recommended to use chain initialization due to automatic TaPos data fetching (and so we do in the example code below).
 !!!

-Below is an example of fully building a simple transaction using the basic `Transaction` interface.
+Below is an example of fully building a simple transaction using the basic `ITransaction` interface.

++++ JavaScript

 :::code source="../../../static/snippets/src/typescript/transaction/working-with-transaction/pushing-simple-operation/simple-operation.ts" language="typescript" title="Test it yourself: [src/typescript/transaction/working-with-transaction/pushing-simple-operation/simple-operation.ts](https://stackblitz.com/github/openhive-network/wax-doc-snippets?file=src%2Ftypescript%2Ftransaction%2Fworking-with-transaction%2Fpushing-simple-operation%2Fsimple-operation.ts&startScript=test-transaction-working-with-transaction-simple-operation)" :::